coopernetes/kube-role-gen/README.md

 # Generate a Kubernetes RBAC Role

-This script will generate a valid Kubernetes RBAC role that contains every resource available on a cluster, including subresources.
+This binary will generate a valid Kubernetes RBAC role that contains every resource available on a cluster, including subresources.
 It will walk the API of the connected cluster and gather all available resources.
 All discovered resources will be grouped by their unique API group & supported verbs combinations so a complete & granular RBAC role may be created.

 This is useful when you want to define a broad RBAC role that has access to _most_ objects but is disallowed from viewing a subset.
 Until Kubernetes supports [substraction via role aggregation](https://github.com/kubernetes/kubernetes/issues/70387), this script is useful as a starting point.